ckormanyos/real-time-cpp/readme.txt

 The reference application boots via a small startup code and subsequently initializes a skinny microcontroller abstraction layer (MCAL).
-Control is then passed to a simple multitasking scheduler which schedules the LED application, a debug monitor task, a (predominantly empty) system task, and an idle task.
-The idle task performs various high-integrity robustness checks and triggers the watchdog.
+Control is then passed to a simple multitasking scheduler which schedules the LED application, a debug monitor triggers the watchdog.
 The LED application toggles the LED with a frequency of 1/2 Hz.

 Supported Targets in the Reference Application
 ----------------------------------------------